TheAditya700/flowtype/README.md

 ## Research foundations

-FlowType’s metric design and adaptation loop are grounded in established research on typing dynamics, motor control, and keystroke timing:
+NerdType’s metric design and adaptation loop are grounded in established research on typing dynamics, motor control, and keystroke timing:

 - **Yin et al. (CHI 2018)** — *“How Do We Type?
 Movement Strategies and Performance in Everyday Typing”*
   https://userinterfaces.aalto.fi/136Mkeystrokes/resources/chi-18-analysis.pdf
   Large-scale analysis of **136 million keystrokes** from everyday typing.
-  Demonstrates that expert performance emerges from **rhythmic timing, rollover behavior, chunked motor plans, and reduced variance**, motivating FlowType’s emphasis on IKIs, rollover, chunk length, and smoothness rather than WPM alone.
+  Demonstrates that expert performance emerges from **rhythmic timing, rollover behavior, chunked motor plans, and reduced variance**, motivating NerdType’s emphasis on IKIs, rollover, chunk length, and smoothness rather than WPM alone.

 - **Logan & Crump (2011)** — *“Hierarchical control of cognitive processes: The case for skilled typewriting”*
   https://www.sciencedirect.com/science/chapter/bookseries/abs/pii/B9780123855275000012
-  Shows that expert typing is governed by **hierarchical motor programs**, not character-level cognition, directly motivating FlowType’s chunking, fluency, rollover, and per-hand metrics.
+  Shows that expert typing is governed by **hierarchical motor programs**, not character-level cognition, directly motivating NerdType’s chunking, fluency, rollover, and per-hand metrics.

 - **Killourhy & Maxion (2009)** — *“Comparing anomaly-detection algorithms for keystroke dynamics”*
   https://ieeexplore.ieee.org/document/5270346
   Establishes that **inter-key interval distributions and variance** are stable, information-rich signals, supporting the use of IKI CV and spike-rate as core smoothness metrics.

-Together, these works motivate FlowType’s focus on **interpretable timing-based signals and bounded, incremental adaptation**, rather than black-box sequence models.
+Together, these works motivate NerdType’s focus on **interpretable timing-based signals and bounded, incremental adaptation**, rather than black-box sequence models.

 ## Retrieval + decision architecture (two-tower + bandit)
 - Two-tower setup: snippet tower (PCA to 16-dim) and user tower (130-dim state: EMA, variance, prev snippet).
 The LinTS bandit samples a weight matrix to map the user state to a query vector in snippet space.